 We invest in a wholly-owned SPV subsidiary formed under the laws of the Cayman Islands.
 Such SPV is not registered under the 1940 Act and, unless otherwise noted in this prospectus, is not subject to all of the investor protections of the 1940 Act.
 Changes in the laws of the United States and/or the Cayman Islands, under which the Fund and the SPV, respectively, are organized, could result in the inability of the Fund and/or the SPV to operate as described in this prospectus and could negatively affect the Fund and its Shareholders.
 For example, Cayman Islands law does not currently impose any income, corporate or capital gains tax, estate duty, inheritance tax, gift tax or withholding tax on certain entities.
 If Cayman Islands law changes such that the subsidiary would be required to pay Cayman Islands governmental authority taxes, Shareholders would likely suffer decreased investment returns.
 Because the SPV would generally be considered a controlled foreign corporation for U.S. federal income tax purposes, we would be treated as having received certain income of this subsidiary, even if such income is not distributed to us.
-The Fund complies with the provisions of the 1940 Act governing investment policies (Section 8) and capital structure and leverage (Section 18) on an aggregate basis with the SPV.
-The SPV also complies with the provisions of the 1940 Act relating to affiliated transactions and custody (Section 17).
+The Fund complies with the provisions of the 1940 Act relating to affiliated transactions and custody (Section 17).
 See also "Material U.S. Federal Income Tax Considerations."